iozip9vs/Wealth-Projection-Simulation/README.md

 # Wealth-Projection-Simulation
 Monte Carlo simulation for wealth projection simulations

-following my recent test on a monte carlo simulation project, I will find what I pull from memory, and create a simulaiton on the side.

 # initial goal:

 1. single account, with cash in/out flows, turnover, liquidations if needed, simplified treatment of cash flow, income, unrealized gain, realized gains (carryforward will be just zone)